Plegridy: 7 things you should know

 - May be used to treat relapsing forms of multiple sclerosis in adults.
 This includes clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.

-- Administered by subcutaneous injection under the skin once every two weeks (14 days).
+- Administered by subcutaneous (SC) injection under the skin or intramuscular (IM) injection once every two weeks (14 days).
 Standard interferon needs to be administered three times a week.
-People can be taught how to self administer the injection using the Plegridy pen.
+People can be taught how to self-administer Plegridy.

 - Although Plegridy does not cure MS it helps reduce the symptoms of MS and decrease the number of relapses.

-- Plegridy is available as a pen and prefilled syringe each containing 125 micrograms of Plegridy.
-A starter pack containing lower dosages of Plegridy for use during initiation of Plegridy is also available.
+- Plegridy is available as a pen and prefilled syringe each containing 125 micrograms of Plegridy for SC administration and a prefilled syringe containing 125 micrograms of Plegridy for IM administration.
+A starter pack containing lower dosages of Plegridy (63 micrograms and 94 micrograms) for use during initiation of Plegridy is also available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: